MogooStudio/MogooStudio/README.md

 ### Hi there, I'm MogooStudio  👋
-- I am a game developer, willing to share and embrace open source
+- A game developer, willing to share and embrace open source

 - You can follow me through the following channels.